bueltge/addquicktag/readme.txt

 * Add more data in JSON
 * Fix for custom post types; works now also on settings page
 * Change function to add button in html editor --> `QTags.addButton()`
-* Update im/export function for use with custmo post type
+* Update im/export function for use with custom post type
 * Fix settings page on network for WP 3.5

 = 2.1.0 =
 * Add fix, see [Forum thread 'array_multisort error'](http://wordpress.org/support/topic/plugin-addquicktag-array_multisort-error#post-2920394)
-* See Quicktag button in visual editor, onbly if an button is actove for visual
+* See quicktag button in visual editor, only if an button is active for visual
 * Change hooks for include scripts
 * Add filter for page in backend
 * Add edit comments to use quicktags